Non-regular Lagrangian concordances between Lagrangian fillable Legendrian knots: Introduction and main results

 The first examples of non-regular Lagrangian cobordisms have been constructed by Lin in dimension four \cite{LinExLagrCaps} and in high dimensions by Eliashberg-Murphy \cite{EliashbergMurphyLagCaps}.
-The examples of Lin and of Eliashberg–Murphy have empty positive ends and stabilised (or loose) negative ends, in other words, they are Lagrangian caps of stabilised (or loose Legendrians).
+The examples of Lin and of Eliashberg–Murphy have empty positive ends and stabilised (or loose) negative ends, in other words, they are Lagrangian caps of stabilised (or loose) Legendrians.
 Recently, the first examples of non-regular Lagrangian concordances between Legendrian knots appeared in the work of the authors \cite{NonregStabilizedConc}.
 The key properties of the non-regular concordances appearing in \cite{NonregStabilizedConc} are that both positive and negative Legendrian ends of those concordances are sufficiently stabilised and that the positive end is an unknot.
 That result was used in \cite{NonregStabilizedConc} to show that the relation of Lagrangian concordance between Legendrian knots is not a partial order; the same result for high-dimensional Legendrians has been proven by the second author in \cite{Notpartordhighdim}.
 In this short note we extend the class of known non-regular Lagrangian concordances.
 In particular, we construct a large class of non-regular (and hence non-decomposable) Lagrangian concordances with Lagrangian fillable (and hence augmentable and non-stabilised) Legendrian ends.
 These are the first examples of non-regular (and hence non-decomposable) Lagrangian cobordisms between connected non-stabilised Legendrian submanifolds.
 Our construction allows us to say that the Lagrangian concordance relation is not a partial order among Lagrangian fillable (and hence augmentable) Legendrian knots.
 More precisely, we prove the following.